MoritzHanke/obsidian-webpage-export-separately/README.md

 > [!NOTE]
 > Although the plugin is fully functional it is still under development, so there may be frequent large changes between updates that could effect your workflow!
 Bugs are also not uncommon, please report anything you find, I am working to make the plugin more stable.
+>
+> Fork Notes:
+> All features i need are currently working.
+More features (track all/selected markdown documents, disable notification for unexported changes, ...) will probably **not be implemented**.

 ## Features:
 - Full text search